kevinbaijnath/ChatApplication/readme.md

 Websockets are used in this application because of their ability to provide realtime communication from a client and to a server.

 ## Backend
 Flask was used on the backend because of its simple API and the ease of use during development.
-It can also scale very well in production by adding more WSGI processes/threads
+Setting up a simple API only requires a few files.
+It can also scale very well in production by adding more WSGI processes/threads as needed.

 ## Frontend
-React.js was chosen on the frontend because of the
+React.js was chosen on the frontend because of its ease of use during development and its performance (VDOM).
+The one way data flow also enables a greater understanding the flow of data.

 ## Database
-MongoDB was chosen as the DB because of its ease of use in development and its ability to scale in production.
+MongoDB was chosen as the DB because of its ease of use in development (being able to create collections and documents very quickly) and its ability to scale in production.

 # Prerequisites
 Python 3.x